tonytvo/blog-generator/content/blog/48-laws-power/index.md

 - In the beginning, make yourself not scarce but omnipresent.

 # Keep others in suspended terror: cultivate an air of unpredictability.
 - Humans are creatures of habit with an insatiable need to see familiarity in other people’s actions.
 Your predictability gives them a sense of control.
 Turn the tables: Be deliberately unpredictable.
-Behavior that seems to have no consistency or purpose will keep them off-balance, and they will wear themselves out trying to explain your moves.
+Behaviour that seems to have no consistency or purpose will keep them off-balance, and they will wear themselves out trying to explain your moves.
 Taken to an extreme, this strategy can intimidate and terrorize.
 - Unsettle those around you and keep the initiative by being unpredictable.
 - Predictability and patterns can be used as a tool when deceiving.